Lipen/formal-methods-course/lec-computation.typ

   Turing Machine (TM) is a 7-tuple $(Q, Sigma, Gamma, delta, q_0, q_"acc", q_"rej")$ where:
   - $Gamma$ is a _tape alphabet_ (including blank symbol $square in Gamma$),
   - $Sigma subset.eq Gamma$ is a _input alphabet_,
-  - $delta: Q times Gamma to Q times Gamma times {"L", "R"}$ is a transition function,
+  - $delta: Q times Gamma to Q times Gamma times {L, R}$ is a transition function,
   - $q_"acc"$ and $q_"rej"$ are the _accept_ and _reject_ states.

   TM recognizes _recursively enumerable_ languages (Type 0).